LArSoft/larsoft.github.io/wiki/Working_with_GitHub.md

 Creating the pull request then triggers a workflow that includes:

 -   An automated and manual check of the code in the proposed change by a “Level 2” manager from one of the experiments.
-(Check with your experiment’s offline organization to identify who the Level 2 managers are for your experiment.)
+(Check with your experiment's offline organization to identify who the Level 2 managers are for your experiment.)
 -   Building the code against the head of `develop` .
 The build is carried out by the CI system
 -   Running the usual unit tests and continuous integration tests
 -   Upon successful completion of the tests, approval by a “Level 1” manager that triggers an automated merge of the code to the `develop` branch.
 (See the roles page to identify the LArSoft Level 1 managers)